ahmedmst2423/Hospital-Management-System/README.md

 1. **Register a new patient user** by following the registration process on the Patient Portal.
 2. **Update the user's role** to "Admin" directly in the database:
-   - Open your MongoDB client (e.g., MongoDB Compass or your terminal).
+   - Open your PGSQL client.
    - Find the `users` collection in your database.
    - Locate the user document with the role of "Patient" that you registered.
    - Update the `role` field from "Patient" to "Admin".